dbbs-lab/bsb-core/docs/getting-started/projects.rst

 Config links
 ------------

 Configuration links (``config =``) can be either *fixed* or *automatic*.

-Fixed config links will always overwrite the stored data of your `Scaffold` with the contents of the file, if it exists.
-Automatic config links do the same, but keep track of the path of the last saved config file, and stay linked with that file.
+- Fixed config links will always overwrite the stored data of your `Scaffold` with the contents of the file, if it exists.
+- Automatic config links do the same, but keep track of the path of the last saved config file, and stay linked with that file.

 Syntax
 ------

+For each file to link, you need to provide a list of 3 parameters:

-The first argument is the *provider* of the link: ``sys`` for the filesystem (your folder) ``fs`` for the file store of the storage engine (storage engines may have their own way of storing files).
-The second argument is the path to the file, and the third argument is when to update, but is unused!
+- The first argument is the *provider* of the link (i.e., the engine to access the file):
+  Most of the time, your will use ``sys`` for the file system (your folder).
+Note that you can also specify any of the BSB :doc:`storage engines </core/storage>` such as ``fs``.
+- The second argument is the path to the file,
+- the third argument is when to update, but is unused!
 For automatic config links you can simply pass the ``"auto"`` string.

 .. note::